ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/index.md

 # Model Evaluation on Gadi
-## What is MED?
+## What is Model Evaluation and Diagnostics?

-Model Evaluation and Diagnostics (MED) of ACCESS models includes:
+Model Evaluation and Diagnostics (often shortened to "MED" at ACCESS-NRI) of ACCESS models includes:

 <ul>
   <li><b>Evaluation</b>